Unleashed Education Blog

 Embracing the Chaos of Litters

-5. Gather helpers.
+5. Gather helpers for group shots.
+Group shots can be magical but require coordination.
 Get your friends involved – you can never have too many hands when dealing with a litter.
-Ideally, have one helper for every two puppies.
+Ideally, have one helper for every two puppies, leaving you free to frame your shot, get your settings sorted and be ready to capture the perfect moment.

 6. Elevate, but not too high.
 Position puppies on a low surface to prevent falls and ensure someone is always nearby to assist if needed.